 xviii. the minimum time before the facility can be restarted after it is shut down;

-xix. the Facility’s minimum physical response time before the facility can begin to respond to an Dispatch or System iInstruction from System Management to change its output;
+xix. the Facility’s minimum physical response time before the Facility can begin to respond to an Dispatch or System iInstruction from System Management to change its output;

 xx. the Metering Data Agent for the facility;